guccigamp/ForReal-Rental-Research-RPA/README.md

-# ForReal Rental Research RPA
+# ForRent Rental Research RPA

 ## Description
-The ForReal Rental Research RPA (Robotic Process Automation) tool is designed to scrape house listings from ForReal.com and automatically fill a Google Form with the scraped data.
+The ForRent Rental Research RPA (Robotic Process Automation) tool is designed to scrape house listings from ForRent.com and automatically fill a Google Form with the scraped data.
 It aims to automate the process of gathering rental property information, saving time and effort for researchers or anyone looking for rental listings.

-This tool utilizes web scraping techniques to extract relevant details such as property location, price, description, and other key information from ForReal.com.
+This tool utilizes web scraping techniques to extract relevant details such as property location, price, description, and other key information from ForRent.com.
 The extracted data is then populated into a Google Form, streamlining the process of collecting rental property data.

 ## Features
 - Automated scraping of rental listings from ForReal.com